 I’m there saying “Wow…cool.
 A pirate ship?”
 “Is that the captain of the ship?”
 But I get nothing back.
 On a good day, a reluctant “yup” or “I guess.”
 Even my 5-year-old does this; my 8-year-old is the worst.
 How can I get them talking during their imaginative play time?

 One of my friends who thinks a lot about these things recently gave me the best tip when it comes to getting your kids to communicate about what they’ve created: rather than ask questions which will only get you a yes or a no, ask WHAT, WHY or HOW?

 WHAT journey will the plane take?
 HOW fast does it go?
 WHY does the captain of the ship want a treasure?
 HOW will he get it?

 Sound obvious?
 Maybe, but it’s so simple.
 And on a good day I get a nice peek into their sweet little brains, into how they think.
-Which is a special treat for a mom.
+This creative play is a special time for mom and childF.

 In the spirit of kids’ creativity, tell me below what your child loves to build or draw and you enter automatically to win this week’s Tegu Pocket Pouch!

 Thanks for stopping by and make sure to check back for more! xo